istio/istio.io/README.md

 1. Commit the previous edit to GitHub.

-1. Go to the Google Search Console and create a new search engine that searches the archive.istio.io/V&lt;major&gt;.&lt;minor&gt;
+1. Go to the [Google Custom Search Engine](https://cse.google.com) and create a new search engine that searches the archive.istio.io/V&lt;major&gt;.&lt;minor&gt;
 directory.
 This search engine will be used to perform version-specific searches on archive.istio.io.

+1. Once the search engine is created, download the CSE context XML file and set the nonprofit property from false to true.
+Upload the edited CSE context file back to the web site.

 1. In the **previous release's** branch (in this case release-0.6), edit the file `data/args.yml`.
 Set the `archive` field to true, the `archive_date` field to the current date, and the `search_engine_id` field to the ID of the search engine you created in the prior step.

+1. Commit the previous edit to GitHub.

+#### Updating archive.istio.io

 1. Switch to the istio/admin-sites repo.